zotero/zotero-api-node/README.md

 License
 -------
-Copyright 2014 Sylvester Keil.
+Copyright 2014-2015 Zotero.
 All rights reserved.

 Zotero-Node is licensed under the AGPL3 license.
 See LICENSE for details.